 What was normally a 15-month stay at the Villa Medici for Prix de Rome winners would turn into a four-year travel adventure for the intrepid composer, as Schmitt journeyed throughout the Mediterranean region (Spain, Corsica, Morocco, Greece, and the various lands of the Ottoman Empire), as well as to Germany, Austria-Hungary and Scandinavia.

+Florent Schmitt’s own compositions have been characterized in diverse ways: rhapsodic, brooding, sinister, beautiful, sumptuous, magical, mysterious, forceful, stunning, spectacular, thrilling, astounding — all of them highly descriptive terms.
 Some of these may seem like surprising adjectives to describe French music.
-Indeed, in the Parisian musical world of the late 1800s and early 1900s, it was difficult to escape the influence of the Impressionistic composer Debussy.
+Indeed, in the Parisian musical world of the late 1800s and early 1900s, it was difficult to escape the influence of the impressionistic composer Debussy.

 Schmitt did adopt a number of aspects of Debussy’s harmonic vocabulary, such as the use of extended chords and parallel streams of chords.
-Even so, Schmitt’s musical forms possessed greater clarity than what is found in the “freer” structures of Impressionism.
-In this regard, it is likely that Schmitt’s interest in formal symmetry came from his teacher and mentor, Gabriel Fauré.
+Even so, Schmitt’s musical forms possessed greater clarity than what is found in the “freer” structures of impressionism.
+In this regard, it is likely that Schmitt’s interest in formal symmetry came from his favorite teacher and mentor, Gabriel Fauré.

-Indeed, it is fair to contend that Schmitt challenged certain notions of the Impressionist aesthetic — subtlety and inwardness — and in the process created colorfully vital music that was quite different stylistically.
+Indeed, it is fair to contend that Schmitt challenged certain notions of the impressionist aesthetic — subtlety and inwardness — and in the process created colorfully vital music that was quite different stylistically.

 Of Schmitt’s highly individualistic compositional style, the late music critic Paul A. Snook has written: